 However, more research is needed.
 If you want to try a hawthorn supplement to manage your anxiety, don’t discontinue any of your current medications and be sure to discuss it with your healthcare provider.

-Summary Some studies indicate that hawthorn supplements may reduce anxiety.
-Still, more research is needed before recommendations can be made.
+Summary No strong evidence indicates that hawthorn supplements may reduce anxiety.
+More research is needed before recommendations can be made.

 Hawthorn berry is best known for its use alongside traditional medications in the treatment of heart failure.

-A review of 14 randomized studies in more than 850 people concluded that those who took hawthorn extract along with their heart failure medications had improved heart function and exercise tolerance.
+A review of 14 randomized studies in more than 850 people concluded that those who took hawthorn extract along with their heart failure medications experienced improved heart function and exercise tolerance.

 They also experienced less shortness of breath and fatigue (

-What’s more, a 2-year observational study in 952 people with heart failure found that those supplementing with hawthorn berry extract had less fatigue, shortness of breath, and heart palpitations than people who did not supplement.
+What’s more, a 2-year observational study in 952 people with heart failure found that those supplementing with hawthorn berry extract had less fatigue, shortness of breath, and heart palpitations than people who did not supplement with it.